mauro3/Traits.jl/README.md

 -   Are there better ways for trait-dispatch?

--   Sometimes it would be good to get at type parameters, for instance:
+-   Sometimes it would be good to get at type parameters, for instance for Arrays and the like:
     ```julia
     @traitdef Indexable{X{Y}} begin
         getindex(X, Any) -> Y